-- A. "Act" means the Boiler and Pressure Vessel Safety Act which was enacted as R.I.
-Gen. Laws Chapter 28-25. - B. "Administrator" means the Administrator of the Division of Occupational Safety is appointed by the Director of Labor and is responsible for implementation and enforcement of all provisions under R.I.
-Gen. Laws Chapter 28-20. - C. "Alteration" means a change in any item described on the original Manufacturer's Data Report which affects the pressure capability of the boiler or pressure vessel.
+- A. For the purposes of thisese Rules and Rregulations, the following terms shall have the following meaning: - 4A.
+"Act" means The the Boiler and Pressure Vessel Safety Act which was enacted as Chapter 28-25, Acts of the General Assembly. - \Administrator means The the Administrator of the Division of Occupational Safety is appointed by the Director of Labor and is responsible for implementation and enforcement of all provisions under R.I.
+Gen. Laws Chapter 28-20. - "Alteration" means Aa change in any item described on the original Manufacturer's Data Report which affects the pressure capability of the boiler or pressure vessel.
 Non-physical changes such as an increase in the maximum allowable working pressure (internal or external) or design temperature of a boiler or pressure vessel shall be considered an alteration.
 A reduction in minimum temperature such that additional mechanical tests are required shall also be considered an alteration.